 Beautiful pastures to trail ride and train on at sunset, sunrise or anytime.

-At Legacy Hill Farms each horse is treated with an attention to detail in their care and training.
+At Legacy Hill Farms, each horse is treated with an attention to detail in their care and training.
 It is our philosophy that having happy horses is more important than drilling movements and overworking horses.
-Keeping up with what the industry dictates for age appropriate training is not always in the best interest of the horse or rider.
+Keeping up with what the industry dictates for age appropriate training is not always in the best interest of each horse or rider.
 Each horse is unique and many factors must be considered in their development.